faris1702/SC2107-Microprocessor-System-Design-and-Development/README.md

     - Reaction to a bump switch activation, could be LED light up, or 90 degree stationary turn
     - Reaction to a button press
 - These will help you have a good understanding of how to interface the RSLK so that you can implement any task easily
+- For Lab 5 test, use the file that is specific for lab 5.
+Program the system to start when you press the button.
+This lets you to remove the wire when you start running the code and you can press the button for the RSLK to perform its task